Do’s and don’ts on Black Saturday

 - Do you need to leave on a Black Saturday?
 Then don’t leave early in the morning, but later in the day.
 Then you’ll be driving after the traffic has cleared.

-- Avoid the major motorways, such as the Autoroute du Soleil from Paris to Lyon and Marseille and pick a scenic route (only if the motorways are really busy, otherwise you’ll likely to taking a very long diversion).
+- Avoid the major motorways, such as the Autoroute du Soleil from Paris to Lyon and Marseille and pick a scenic, almost toll free route (only if the motorways are really busy, otherwise you’ll likely to taking a very long diversion).

 - For France, you can find out how busy the roads are likely to be on a given day via the Bison Futé , the French traffic information service.
 Here you can find out how busy each region is likely to be, for both your outward and return journeys.
 You can download a calendar with detailed information via the ‘Prévisions’ tab.
 You can also find alternative routes on this website.
 The information on the website is available in French, English and Spanish.
 You can also find out about alternative routes here.
 The information on the website is available in French, English and Spanish.

-- If you buy a toll badge in advance, then you can bypass the notorious traffic jams at the toll booths.
-You can buy a toll badge through various different websites.
+- If you buy a toll badge in advance, you can bypass the notorious traffic jams at the toll booths.
+Buying a toll badge is possible through various different websites.

 - Plan your route so that you turn off the main road a few junctions before the big toll points.
 Follow your alternative route and rejoin the motorway after the major toll points.